 As time went by, I had several strong relationships with beautiful pets.
 I know and understand the pain losing such a friend can bring which leads me to wonder, if this can bring so much sadness then why do we own them.
 The answer to that question is actually very simple and well explained in the following quote:

-“It came to me that every time I lose a pet, they take a piece of my heart
+“It came to me that every time I lose a dog, they take a piece of my heart with them and

-Will become as generous and loving as they are. – Anonymous ‘Dogs’ lives are too short.’
+I will become as generous and loving as they are. – Anonymous ‘Dogs’ lives are too short.’

-Though this beautiful quote pertains to cats, I feel it can easily be applied to any of our loved furry friends.
+Though this beautiful quote pertains to dogs, I feel it can easily be applied to any of our loved furry friends.

 Each of our lives is a tapestry made up of many threads.
 Multi-coloured, they are the stories we weave and that weave us.